 Developments: The Reading Room are currently working on the developments of the website, which include compatibility with mobile devices.

 Content: Website content is being organised for greater search engine optimisation.
+Project being undertaken by MediaCom.

 Update from Groups and Task Forces